Karl Wienand: Cologner funds affair

 Wienand took millions in bribes for planning and construction of the Cologne waste incinerator (MVA).
 Allegedly, he was an accomplice to corruption, bribery, and tax evasion.
 In 2002, he spent three months in pre-trial detention (Untersuchungshaft), before the Cologne regional court (Oberlandesgericht Köln), on account of deteriorating health, let him instead provide sureties against flight (surrendering his passport and personal ID, as well as performing thrice-weekly check-ins at the local police station).
 These conditions were then lifted in August 2003 by the Cologne district court (Landgericht Köln).
 Because of his health, the investigation into Wienand could not remain open for long.
-On 14 December 2004, the district court sentenced Karl Wienand to two years' probation.
-The court considered it proven, that the 77y.o. had been guilty of aiding and abetting a corrupt breach of faith.
-Wienand's lawyer had admitted at the start of the trial, that he had received the amount of a million euros in connection with the Cologne MVA, but not the quantity of 2.1 million that the state's lawyer claimed.
-The BGH lifted a portion of the sentence in 2005, Wienand had already been acquitted of parts of it in the cologne district court.
+On 14 December 2004, the district court sentenced him to two years' probation.
+The court considered it proven that he had been guilty of aiding and abetting a corrupt breach of faith.
+Wienand's lawyer had admitted at the start of the trial that he had received the amount of a million euros in connection with the Cologne MVA, but not the quantity of 2.1 million that the state's lawyer claimed.
+The BGH lifted a portion of the sentence in 2005, and Wienand had already been acquitted of parts of it in the Cologne district court.